What is it like when those closest to you are not there any longer?

 Sunday, March 24, 2019; Morning

 After they had bagels with cream cheese for breakfast, Alex said goodbye to Kevin with a hug and a kiss.
 They definitely had become very, very good friends.
-They even talked about being boyfriends, someday.
+They had even talked about being boyfriends, someday.
 After Alex left Kevin realized he forgot to ask if Alex had told his family that he’s gay.
 He’d have to ask that question, and soon.

 Kevin gathered what he needed for his study session with Laura.
 He left at quarter to eleven and rode his bike to her house.
 He was a little early and saw Laura sitting on a swing on her front porch reading the Sunday paper.